 The IRS has plenty of contact numbers depending on your situation, but individuals should call 1-800-829-1040 to resolve any issues they may have.

-To dispute IRS debt collections, the IRS generally recommends that you contact a tax professional instead of handling the case on your own.
+To dispute IRS back tax collections, the IRS generally recommends that you contact a tax professional instead of handling the case on your own.
 However, contacting the Taxpayer Advocate Service or a Local Taxpayer Clinic is another option.
 Both of these organizations can help you settle IRS disputes.
 The Taxpayer Advocate Service is a division within the IRS that ensures that you’re treated fairly during a tax dispute, while a Local Taxpayer Clinic makes sure that you’re represented if you don’t have the financial resources to dispute the IRS.